No Entry: Plot

 Kishan, a wealthy print media owner, is married to the suspicious-minded Kajal, who thinks he is having an affair with another woman, though he is faithful to her and never wants to betray her anyway.
 His friend Prem, a rich businessman, has the opposite situation and has many affairs with other girls, even though he is married to Pooja, who is very trusting.
 Kishan's employee, Shekhar a.k.a.
 Sunny, accidentally falls in love with Sanjana, who hates lies and doesn't tolerate other women in a man's life.

 As Kishan takes Prem's photos with his girlfriend and threatens to inform Pooja, Prem sends Bobby, a call girl, to seduce Kishan.
 The plan is that he'll fall into Prem's trap.
 Kishan plans to meet Bobby at his home while Kajal travels to Ajmer.
 As her passport is left at home, she returns and finds Bobby with Kishan in their outhouse, which they'd given Sunny to live in.
-Kishan tells her that Bobby is Sunny's wife; Sanjana, set to marry Shekhar, thinks Bobby is Kishan's wife.
+Kishan tells Kajal that Bobby is Sunny's wife; Sanjana, set to marry Sunny, thinks Bobby is Kishan's wife.

 Prem, in order to save his friends' marriages, tells Sanjana and Kajal that Bobby was his first wife.
 It becomes a bundle of confusion, arguments, and comedy when all the various couples meet together.
 The truth is eventually told through many comedic encounters, and eventually, Kishan, Prem, and Sunny seemingly turn over a new leaf.
-It is hinted at the film's end, however, that the three friends haven't fully turned over a new leaf with the entrance of Sameera Reddy in a cameo.
+It is hinted at the film's end, however, that the three friends haven't fully turned over a new leaf with the entrance of an unknown woman.